yola/drf-madprops/README.md

 # drf-madprops

-DRF library of helpers to operate lists of resources' properties as dicts
+DRF library of helpers to operate on lists of resource properties as dicts

 Written and used by the folks at Yola to support our [free website builder][1].